 Elveden is an inclusive school and we endeavour to do our best for all of our children.
 All of our teachers are teachers of children with Special Education Needs (SEND).
-They all follow the school's SEND policy and know about ways in which their classroom organisation and their teaching may need to be tweaked to accommodate children with a range of SENDs.
+They follow the school's SEND policy and all know ways in which to adapt their teaching and classroom organisation, so that all children with SEND needs are met.